wp-plugins/smart-donations/readme.txt

 11. Donation Wall

 == Changelog ==
+= Smart Donations 3.7.7 =
-= Smart Donations 3.7.6 =
+* Added logging feature to be able to detect paypal errors = Smart Donations 3.7.6 =
 * Fixed one issue with donation forms
 = Smart Donations 3.7 =